-Broadband b.
-Is there a septic tank system at your property?
-No. If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If have answered yes, details of the company with which you have a maintenance contract: 11.
+Broadband PREVIOUS TENANT V BT b.
+Is there a septic tank system at your property? .
+1 If you have answered yes, please answer the two questions below: YES (i) Do you have appropriate consents for the discharge from your septic tank?
+YES YES (ii) Do you have a maintenance contract for your septic tank?
+If have answered yes, details of the company with which you have a maintenance contract: Ċ 11.
 Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
+No If you have answered yes, please give details: 140 b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-N/A. If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Nove. d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Y5, If you have answered yes, please give details: ugo, е.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries? yes If you have answered yes, please give details: f.
+Yes If you have answered yes, please give details: BOOF AND GATTERS CHECKED ANNING: DONE 2024 1 C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
+Do you have the right to walk over any of your neighbours'property - for example to put out your rubbish bin or to maintain your boundaries?
+No If you have answered yes, please give details: e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
+No If you have answered yes, please give details: f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-No. If you have answered yes, please give details: , 50, 12.
+No If you have answered yes, please give details: 12.
 Charges associated with the property a.
 Is there a factor or property manager for your property?
-010 b.
-If you have answered 'yes' or 'with title deeds', please give details of the installations to which the guarantee(s) relate(s): work or c.
-Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
-Na If you have answered yes, please give details: 16.
-Notices that affect your property In the past three years have you ever received a notice: а. advising that the owner of a neighbouring property has made a planning application?
-Abje b. that affects your property in some other way?
-No. C. that requires you to do any maintenance, repairs or improvements to your property?
-Na If you have answered yes to any of a-c above, please give the notices to you or estate agent, including any notices which arrive at any time before the day of the purchaser of your property.
+No